 - Choose “Create event” to set up a new custom event

-The best part of setting up these key events is that you can see exactly how your organic traffic drives the actions that are significant for you.
+The best part of setting up these key events is that you can see exactly how your organic traffic drives the actions that are important for you.

 Not sure which SEO metrics to track?
 SeoProfy can take away the guesswork.
 Our industry experts will help you analyze SEO data and measure the metrics that matter most for your business.
 Here’s what we do: